On this page

-If you are dissatisfied with certain decisions or an assessment you are entitled to appeal against the assessment to the Environment, Resources and Development (ERD) Court.
-After receiving an assessment, you have one month to lodge an appeal to the ERD Court.
+If you are dissatisfied with certain decisions or an assessment of the value at the well head of a regulated substance or geothermal energy you are entitled to appeal against the assessment to the Land and Valuation Court.

 Information gathered during audit is treated in the strictest confidence and will not be used or divulged except for purposes required by law.